 Catnip has a number of properties that may well benefit your dog.
 For one thing, it’s a natural stimulant for cats.
 But for dogs, it works a little bit differently.
 Dogs that sniff a bit of catnip will actually tend to relax.
 If your dog has been suffering from issues like anxiety or seizures, catnip helps to calm them down.

-Catnip can also help soothe your dog’s stomach.
+Catnip can also help settle your dog’s upset stomach.
 A little sniff here and there may be enough to help them keep their food down and digest it in the proper fashion.
 For you, this means no doggie poop surprises and no nasty flatulence.
 For them, it means less bloating, cramping, and other painful side effects of indigestion.

 Can Catnip Be Harmful to Dogs?